ufosc/Alarm-Clock/README.md

 ## Running the app

 - Install the "Expo Go" app on your phone
-- Clone the repo using the terminal command "git clone https://github.com/MaximilianMeiler/Alarm-Clock.git" in the desired location
+- Clone the repo using the terminal command "git clone https://github.com/ufosc" in the desired location
 - In the Alarm-Clock folder created, run "npm i" to install packages
 - Then, run "npm run start"
+  - Make sure you have node installed: https://nodejs.org/en/download
 - Scan the resulting QR code with the Expo Go app
   - If this does not work, try creating the code with "npm run tunnel" instead